jupyter/dashboards_bundlers/README.md

 ## Install It

+First, make sure you have satisfied the prerequisites above, including any steps required to install and activate the `jupyter_dashboards` and `jupyter_cms` Notebook extensions.

 In Jupyter Notebook 4.2, you can install and activate all features of the extension in two commands like so:

 ```bash